petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 System Settings can also be configured via [OSGi configuration file](../system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md).
 The file names re included here.

-### Category Facet Field

-{bdg-secondary}`7.4 U47+ and GA47+`

-**Configuration File:** `com.liferay.portal.search.configuration.CategoryFacetConfiguration.config`

-The Category Facet Field entry contains one setting: Category Facet Field.
-This setting specifies the indexed field to use when creating aggregations in the Category Facet.
-The default value is `assetCategoryIds`.
-You must instead use `assetVocabularyCategoryIds` to enable selecting which vocabularies and categories to display in the Category Facet widget.
-Learn more in the [Category Facet documentation](./search-pages-and-widgets/search-facets/category-facet.md).

 ### Default Keyword Query

 **Configuration File:** `com.liferay.portal.search.configuration.DefaultKeywordQueryConfiguration.config`